 Friends of Hearst Pool believes one of the best options would be to locate the pool on the tennis court platform and change almost nothing at the soccer field level - an option we're calling Option 1 b (for better).

 All, or nearly all, bioswale work to control runoff could happen on the Idaho Avenue cut-through space, and the soccer field level could be left virtually untouched.

-The two existing tennis courts adjacent to the new pool would be preserved, and the third existing court would then serve as the footprint for the majority of the new pool.
-The area on the side could then encompass a shallow entrance to the pool and a kids area, as well as a lounge deck overlooking the fields.
+The two existing tennis courts adjacent to the new pool would be preserved, and the third existing court would then serve as the footprint for the new pool and pool house.

 This location could yield the following: